ChronicStim/plcrashreporter-bugsense/Documentation/Using the BugSense iOS library.md

 * Since BugSense depends on `SystemConfiguration.framework` and `CoreLocation.framework`, you have to add these as well to your project.
 * Then, in your target properties:

-  * in "Other Linker Flags" put -ObjC -all_load
+  * in "Other Linker Flags" put -ObjC
-  * in "Strip Debug Symbols" and/or "Strip Linked Product" select No for all configurations (typically Debug and Release)
+  * make sure that "Strip Debug Symbols During Copy", "Strip Linked Product" and "Deployment Post Processing" are all set to No for your configurations (typically Debug and Release)

-* Make sure that "Generate Debug Symbols" is set to Yes.
+  * make sure that "Generate Debug Symbols" is set to Yes.

 ## Using BugSense